Change the timing, appearance and attributes of your animation.

-The frames of your animation will play all the way through from start to finish, then immediately loop back to the start and play through again.
-This cycle will repeat continuously.
-This setting is good for movements that continuously repeat the same motion, like walk cycles.
-It’s also the standard way for animated GIFs to play on the internet, whether the content was designed to loop or not.
+The frames of your animation will play all the way through from start to finish.
+They will then immediately loop back to the start and play through again.
+This cycle will continue to repeat.
+This setting is good for continuous repeating movements such as walk cycles.
+It’s also the standard way for animated GIFs to play on the internet.
+GIFs do this whether the content was designed to loop or not.

 The frames of your animation will play all the way through from start to finish, then from finish to start, then repeat the process again.
 The effect is of a movement that bounces back and forth like the ball in a game of table tennis.
 This setting is good for looping movements that reverse back on themselves, like some dance moves.